-• Connect both sensor flanges to the particular pipe flange via a ground cable and ground them.
+Connect both sensor flanges to the particular pipe flange via a ground cable and ground them.

-Ground cable = copper wire, at least 6 mm (0.0093 in).
+Ground cable = copper wire, at least 6 mm2 (0.0093 in2).

-- Connect the transmitter or sensor connection housing, as applicable, to ground potential by means of the ground terminal provided for the purpose.
-For mounting the ground cable: - Mount the ground cable directly on the conductive flange coating of the sensor with the flange screws.
+Connect the transmitter or sensor connection housing, as applicable, to ground potential by means of the ground terminal provided for the purpose.
+For mounting the ground cable: If DN ≤ 300 (12"): Mount the ground cable directly on the conductive flange coating of the sensor with the flange screws.

-For remote version: The ground terminal in the example refers to the sensor and not to the transmitter.
+- If $DN \ge 350$ (14"): Mount the ground cable directly on the metal transport bracket. - For remote version: The ground terminal in the example refers to the sensor and not to the transmitter.